Rotating black hole: State transition

 Rotating black holes have two temperature states they can exist in: heating (losing energy) and cooling.

 In popular culture

 Kerr black holes are featured extensively in the 2009 visual novel Steins;Gate (also TV / manga), for their possibilities in time travelling.
 These are, however, magnified greatly for the purpose of story telling.

-Kerr black holes are also key to the "Swan Song" project by Joe Davis (artist).
+Kerr black holes are also key to the "Swan Song" project by Joe Davis.
+They are also a key element in the 2014 film Interstellar.